History of the International Society for Strategic Studies in Radiology

 Statutes were established on proposals put forward by Karl-Jürgen Wolf in cooperation with Christian Herold and Peter Baierl of Vienna, Austria.
 It was decided that the society would have offices in both the United States and Austria, and the European Congress of Radiology (which would later become part of the European Society of Radiology [ESR]) kindly provided assistance.
 Tymothi Peters of UCSF was named Administrative Director and Brigitte Lindlbauer of the European Congress of Radiology was named Vice Administrative Director.

 The Austrian authorities confirmed the founding of the IS3R in November 1999, and the constituent General Assembly took place in March 2000 in Vienna.
 An Executive Committee was elected and Hans Ringertz of Karolinska Institute, Sweden became the first president.
 He was succeeded by Dr. Gary Glazer of Stanford University (US) in 2003.
-The third president was Prof. Guy Frija of the Hôpital Européen Georges Pompidou (France), who was succeeded by Dr. Ronald Arenson of UCSF (US), Prof. Christian Herold of Medical University of Vienna (Austria), and Dr. Hedvig Hricak of Memorial Sloan-Kettering Cancer Center (US).
-The seventh and current president is Dr. Gabriel Krestin of Erasmus University (The Netherlands).
+The third president was Prof. Guy Frija of the Hôpital Européen Georges Pompidou (France), who was succeeded by Dr. Ronald Arenson of UCSF (US), Prof. Christian Herold of Medical University of Vienna (Austria).
+Dr. Hedvig Hricak of Memorial Sloan-Kettering Cancer Center (US) was teh Society’s sixth president.
+She was succeeeded by Dr. Gabriel Krestin of Erasmus University (The Netherlands).
+The eight and current president is Dr. Sam Sanjiv Gambhir of Stanford University (US).